ecart18/Semi-tracker/README.md

-# CellTracker, a User-friendly Cell-automatic Software for Multiple Cell Segmentation and Tracking
+# CellTracker: An Automated Toolbox for Single-Cell Segmentation and Tracking in Microscopy Images

 By [Tao Hu](https://gitlab.com/ecart18) & [Shixiong Xu](https://gitlab.com/xsx1001).